Stewart family Christmas lights go dark

 FAYETTEVILLE, Ark.
-(KNWA) — A long-standing Christmas light display in Fayetteville is not happening this year.
+(KFTA) — A long-standing Christmas light display in Fayetteville is not happening this year.

 The family behind the holiday magic says it was a tough decision to make.